Lethja/blender-appimage/README.md

 of `blender-2.79b-linux-glibc219-i686`, `blender-4.2.2-linux-x64`
 and `blender-3.6.16-linux-x64` in that order.

+If you already know which number(s) of the AppImages you want to build, you can pass them as parameter(s) like `./manifest.sh 0 6 5` to skip the menu.

 The AppImage will be created and stored in a zip automatically.
 Storing an AppImage in a zip archive will preserve the files executable permission.